EmilHvitfeldt/MethCon5/README.md

 ```

 Next we use the `bootter` function.
 This will take the summarized
-data.frame caclulated earlier along with the original dataset.
+data.frame calculated earlier along with the original dataset.
 The
-function with return the original data.frame with the new coloumn
+function with return the original data.frame with the new column
 attached to the end, which makes it ideal for piping to apply different
 methods to the same data.